Alliance Partners

 DATEurope ist the Digital Assistive Technology Industry Association for Europe.
 Our vision is to enable access todigital assistive technology for all.
 Our mission is Unite the DAT industry across Europe to influence legislation, awareness, sustainability, growth and commerce.

-disABILITY Resource CenterdisAbility Resource Center logo
+disABILITY Resource CenterdisABILITY Resource Center logo

 A non-residential Center for Independent Living that provides the 5 core services to persons with disabilities in Southeast, KY.